We regularly release short films and recordings of our live webinars and Froebel Trust events.

 Head of Linden Tree Nursery Schools, Holli Williams explains the differences that the Froebel Short Courses have made to the settings she leads in London.
 Holli shared her experiences with fellow Trustees and staff of the Froebel Trust during a virtual meeting, held in April 2020.

-4th Froebel Network Gathering, April 2020
+4th Froebel Network Gathering (recorded April 2020)

 Professor Tina Bruce reads extracts from her 2020 publication, "Educating Young Children: A Lifetime Journey into a Froebelian Approach" with responses from Alison Hawkins & Catherine Diamond (Inspirational Teachers); Stella Louis and Catriona Gill (Play); Lynn McNair and Sacha Powell (Research and Practice).